U.S. Supreme Court limits federal power to curb carbon emissions | Headlines

 - United States

-The U.S. Supreme Court on Thursday imposed limits on the federal government's authority to issue sweeping regulations to reduce carbon emissions from power plants in a ruling that will undermine President Joe Biden's plans to tackle climate change.
+The U.S. Supreme Court on Thursday imposed limits on the federal government's authority to issue sweeping regulations to reduce carbon emissions from power plants in a ruling that will undermine President Joe Biden's plans to tackle climate change and could constrain various agencies on other issues.
 The court's 6-3 ruling restricted the Environmental Protection Agency's (EPA) authority to regulate greenhouse gas emissions from existing coal- and gas-fired power plants under the landmark Clean Air Act anti-pollution law.
 Biden's administration is currently working on new regulations.

+The court's six conservatives were in the majority in the decision authored by Chief Justice John Roberts, with the three liberals dissenting.
+The EPA and White House said that administration lawyers are analyzing the decision and seeking ways to address emissions under existing laws.

 Writing in dissent, liberal Justice Elena Kagan said the court had chosen to hobble Biden's climate agenda before the administration has even issued its rule "The limits the majority now puts on EPA's authority fly in the face of the statute Congress wrote," Kagan added.
 In doing so, the court "deprives EPA of the power needed - and the power granted - to curb the emission of greenhouse gases."